 Planning to Retire Soon!

 If you are planning to retire in the Philippines soon, I suggest you visit several excellent websites on pro's and cons of retiring in the Philippines.
 However if you want to retire in the provinces, where life is simple, standard of living cheaper, less traffic congestion and pollution, availability of fresh seafood and vegetables compared to the big cities, my island province is the place for you!
 If this is your first time in my site, welcome.
 Please do not forget to read the latest national and international news in the right side bar of this blog.
-If you enjoy this site, please support it by also clicking on the ads below.
 Some of the photos and videos on this site, I do not own.
 However, I have no intention on the infringement of your copyrights.
 The photo above is the front yard of Chateau Du Mer-Our Retirement Home in Boac, Marinduque, Philippines

 Wednesday, July 13, 2011

 The answer to the above question is yes and no. However, in general Filipino women do become good wives if you are a good husband yourself.
 I am married to a Filipina who grew up in the US, and I could definitely say, she is an excellent wife, because I am a good husband.
 Marriage is not a one side proposition whether your mate is a Filipina or not.
 It takes two to make a good marriage.
 Speaking of marrying a Filipina, I found the following article very interesting and realistic.
 It is must read for those who are looking for a Filipina mate.
 Answer the 20 questions and calculate your score.
 Question #20 is my own question.
 If you score high, a Filipina woman is in your future and good luck!